 The marriage ceremony in the local Register Office or local authority approved premises will take approximately 10-15 minutes.
 The Superintendent Registrar will make a short statement about marriage; you can ask the registrar beforehand to indicate what form of words will be used.
 It is not possible to use religious words or hymns in the civil ceremony.
 However, the ceremony may include readings, songs or music that contain reference to a god as long as they are in an 'essentially non-religious context'.

 Each partner is required to repeat a standard set of vows.
 These may not be changed, but may be added to, as long as the additions are not religious.
 Rings are not required but can be exchanged if the couple wishes to.

 Witnesses must understand the language of the ceremony and have the mental capacity to understand what's taking place.
 Register Office staff are not allowed to act as witnesses.

-Before signing the register, you should check the information in the entry is correct.
-It is possible to get incorrect information in the register on marriage certificates changed if there is proof that the errors were notified at the time of the marriage.
-When trying to correct information at a later stage, you will have to explain in writing how the incorrect information came to be recorded at the time of the marriage and may need to provide documentary evidence to prove any statements.
+Before signing the schedule, check the information on it is correct.
+It's possible to get incorrect information in the register on marriage certificates changed if there is proof that the errors were notified at the time of the marriage.
+If you're trying to correct information at a later stage, you'll have to explain in writing how the incorrect information was recorded at the time of the marriage and you might need to give documentary evidence to prove any statements.
 The process may take a long time.